 FreshBooks only has eight reports.
 If you’re a Plus or Premium user, you can access three additional reports.
 Still, though, this number falls far short of the number of reports you can access through Xero.

-Xero has three pricing plans ranging from $9/month to $60/month.
+Xero has three pricing plans ranging from $12/month to $65/month.
 The lowest-priced plan is quite limited and is better suited for freelancers or small businesses with few clients.
-The highest-priced tier offers more flexibility with unlimited invoicing and more advanced features including multi-currency support, project management, and expense tracking.
+The highest-priced tier offers more flexibility with unlimited invoicing and more advanced features, including multicurrency support, project management, and expense tracking.
 Xero offers a free 30-day trial for each of its plans — no credit card required.

 While there’s no built-in payroll, Xero does integrate with Gusto to provide full-service payroll.
 Gusto’s payroll services cost $39/month plus $6/person per month.